adiomuizz/Content-Analysis-Using-SQL/README.md

 ```bash
 git clone https://github.com/your-username/netflix-sql-analysis.git cd netflix-sql-analysis.
 ```
-2. Open netflix_analysis.sql in your SQL environment (PostgreSQL preferred).
+2. Open netflix.sql in your SQL environment (PostgreSQL preferred).

 3. Run the script section-by-section or as a whole for insight generation.

 💾 SQL Script
-See the full SQL script in netflix_analysis.sql.
+See the full SQL script in netflix.sql.
 It includes:
 ```bash

 -- DROP TABLE IF EXISTS netflix;